What To Do If Your Heater Stops Working

 November 15th, 2017 by cverdone

-Heater stopped working in the middle of icy weather?
+Did your heater working in the middle of icy weather?
 Don’t panic!
 Yes, you should be concerned, but letting yourself get overwhelmed with your emotions won’t help you in your situation.
 While we advise getting your HVAC professionally assessed and maintained before winter hits, sometimes, these scenarios can’t be helped.
-In case it should happen to you, it pays to read up and take note of the information.
-Below are the possible causes behind the scenario and what you should do in each.
+In case your heater stops heating, it pays to know the next step you should take.
+Below are the possible causes behind the reasons your heater stops heating and what you should do in each.

 Check if the thermostat has been correctly set and if the heater has been properly switched on.
 Take a look at the temperature.
 It should be higher than your current room temperature for it to have any effect.
 Next, check the battery level.
 It might just need a new one.
 If none of these work, buy a new one.
 Read the manual or ask the manufacturer which thermostats would be compatible with your heater’s model.